coinbase/extended-optimism-mintable-token/README.md

 - Coinbase will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
 - Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.
+- For upgrades, if an initializer method is used, set a constant version in the `reinitializer` modifier that is incremented from the previous upgrade's version.
+This prevents the initializer method from being called multiple times.
+Failing to follow this guidance could introduce vulnerabilities.
+Additionally, note subsequently introduced `reinitializer` methods are not meant to re-execute the same initialization code used in previous versions.

 ### Reassigning Roles